thedoggybrad/chatcalculator/README.md

 •3 + 3<br>
 •3+ 3<br>
 •3 +3 <br><br>
 Usage of words are not allowed and it will be just refused by the software.
+Also, adding unnecessary characters like the equals sign will cause a refusal from the software.

 ## Demo
 Try Chat Calculator on https://thedoggybrad.github.io/chatcalculator